Mateus-Redivo/Mateus-Redivo/README.md

 ### <div align="center">I'm Mateus, a student at UEMG - Passos</div>

-- 🔭 I’m currently on the seventh period of information systems
+- 🔭 I’m currently on the eighth period of information systems

 - 🌱 I’m currently learning C language, Java, and SQL